 Know when to hire, know when to fire, know when to quit

 People make or break a business.
 Knowing when to hire people, how to attract the right talent, create a good working environment, foster a team culture, and when to let people go are all part of your entrepreneur journey.
 You need to be get very good at being a leader, but you also need to step back and let other people get on with their jobs.
 Crowding people and not letting them grow will lead to high staff turnover and stagnant productivity.

 1. Invest time and money into recruiting the right people, and hold onto the ones who do join your business.
+Make use of different networks and websites to hire the right individuals.
+Also, be very clear and detailed when posting job listings to hire people.
+You can check this job post on Lensa to see how and what to write in your job description.
+Once hiring is done, next comes retaining the employees.
 It’s important to reward employees, but that doesn’t always mean giving them more money or bonuses.
 Sometimes the best thing you can give people are autonomy and ownership, so why not encourage staff to take on extra projects on company time?
 Maybe they could head up a new arm of the business?

 2. Firing someone is not a nice experience, but it’s a fact of life.
 Whether it’s a staff member, a virtual assistant, or even a supplier, know when it’s best to cut and run.
 Toxic relationships waste time and money, and sometimes it’s best that everyone moves on.

 This is similar to the famous “build it and they will come”.
 Too many entrepreneurs embark on their journey with an over-inflated view of their worth and entitlement.
 Just because you think you’ve got a great idea, or you work hard, or you really want it, doesn’t mean that the the Universe is bound to give you what you want.